MicrosoftDocs/sdk-api/sdk-api-src/content/http/nf-http-httpaddurltourlgroup.md

 A pointer to a Unicode string that contains a properly formed <a href="https://msdn.microsoft.com/4f317bf6-ee6a-47a8-a531-78534217109d">UrlPrefix String</a> that identifies the URL to be registered.

-### -param OPTIONAL
+### -param UrlContext [in, optional]

-TBD
+The context that is associated with the URL registered in this call.
+The URL context is returned in the <a href="https://msdn.microsoft.com/e592cf54-df6d-472b-a736-c44a5ccdd3d2">HTTP_REQUEST</a> structure with every request received on the URL specified in the <i>pFullyQualifiedUrl</i> parameter.

 ### -param Reserved [in]

 Reserved.
 Must be zero.

-#### - UrlContext [in, optional]

-The context that is associated with the URL registered in this call.
-The URL context is returned in the <a href="https://msdn.microsoft.com/e592cf54-df6d-472b-a736-c44a5ccdd3d2">HTTP_REQUEST</a> structure with every request received on the URL specified in the <i>pFullyQualifiedUrl</i> parameter.

 ## -returns